How do I watch the film?

 I can’t download the film.
 What can I do?

 The most likely problem is that your internet connection is not reliable enough to download the file.
 You could try asking a friend to download it and then transfer it to a hard drive or USB stick.
 If that’s not an option, please email us.
+To watch it on your iPad or iPhone, you’ll need to download the film to your computer and then sync it to your device.

 I haven’t received a download link.
 What can I do?